-(a) Each candidate will be examined in two role play situations selected at random by the teacher/examiner from the cards supplied.
-Each card will contain two situations, both of which will be examined.
+(a) Each candidate will be examined in two role play situations, selected at random by the teacher/examiner from the role play booklets supplied.

-A number of alternative cards are supplied, and these should be used at random during each session of examining.
-Having given the first candidate 15 minutes to prepare his/her two situations, you should hand a different card to the second candidate to prepare while you examine the first candidate.
+A number of alternative role play booklets are supplied, and these should be used at random during each session of examining.
+Having given the first candidate 15 minutes to prepare his/her two situations, you should hand a different role play booklet to the second candidate to prepare while you examine the first candidate.

 Candidates may not make written notes during their preparation time.
-They may take the role play card they have prepared into the examination room.
-However, they may not take the role play card away with them once the examination is over.
+They may take the role play booklet they have prepared into the examination room.
+However, they may not take the role play booklet away with them once the examination is over.

 - (b) Unless there are exceptional circumstances (eg speech impediments), each situation should be carried out in full.
 If the candidate cannot handle one of the tasks set, the teacher/examiner should not leave too long a pause but should lead the candidate on to the next task. - (c) Should a candidate miss out a task, the teacher/examiner should try to guide him/her back to it, in as natural a way as possible.
-It does not matter to moderators that this may lead to tasks occurring in a different order, as long as they are all attempted. - (d) The roles of the candidate and teacher/examiner are indicated on the cards.
+It does not matter to moderators that this may lead to tasks occurring in a different order, as long as they are all attempted. - (d) The roles of the candidate and teacher/examiner are indicated in the role play booklets.
 Teacher/examiners are asked to prepare the situations carefully so that the candidate's tasks follow on naturally from the teacher/examiner's response.
 Usually, the teacher/examiner has to initiate the dialogue.
 The teacher/examiner is to assume the role of a well-disposed native speaker with no knowledge of the candidate's first language.
 Suggested responses are given on pages 13-18 of this document.